-Did you know that in the Dominican Republic, and many other Caribbean countries, the fishing of lobster is banned for part of the summer?
+Did you know that in the Dominican Republic, and many other Caribbean countries, fishing lobster is banned for part of the summer?

 La veda de langostas, as it is known here, seeks to protect the lobster from overfishing by giving the species time to replenish.
 It takes place from March to June in Belice, Costa Rica, Guatemala, Honduras, Nicaragua, Panamá and the Dominican Republic (there may be differences between countries).
 And while the importation of lobster is not banned, and one could legally acquire imported lobster, environmentalists suggest that we do not partake, to make sure that we are not served illegally-caught lobster passing for imported.